ripienaar/free-for-dev/README.md

   * [Firebase](https://firebase.com) — Firebase helps you build and run successful apps.
 Free Spark Plan offers Authentication, Hosting, Firebase ML , Realtime Database,Cloud Storage,Testlab.
 A/B Testing, Analytics, App Distribution, App Indexing, Cloud Messaging (FCM), Crashlytics, Dynamic Links, In-App Messaging, Performance Monitoring, Predictions, and Remote Config are always-free.
   * [Flutter Flow](https://flutterflow.io) — Build your Flutter App UI without writing a single line of code.
 Also has a Firebase integration.
 Free plan includes full access to UI Builder and Free templates.
   * [getstream.io](https://getstream.io/) — Build scalable newsfeeds, activity streams, chat and messaging in a few hours instead of weeks
-  * [hasura.io](https://hasura.io/) — Platform to build and deploy app backends fast, free for single node cluster.
+  * [hasura.io](https://hasura.io/) — Hasura extends your existing databases wherever it is hosted and provides an instant GraphQL API that can be securely accessed for web, mobile, and data integration workloads.
   * [iron.io](https://www.iron.io/) — Async task processing (like AWS Lambda) with free tier and 1-month free trial
   * [netlicensing.io](https://netlicensing.io) - A cost-effective and integrated Licensing-as-a-Service (LaaS) solution for your software on any platform from Desktop to IoT and SaaS.
 Basic Plan for *FREE* while you are a student.
   * [onesignal.com](https://onesignal.com/) — Unlimited free push notifications